Are Dental X-Rays Safe?

 Women with periodontal disease are at a higher risk of adverse pregnancy outcomes, so you shouldn’t neglect your teeth during pregnancy.… This text opens a new tab to the 123 Dentist website…

-If your dentist deems an x-ray necessary, they’ll follow certain precautions to keep you and your baby safe.
+If your dentist in Beresford deems an x-ray necessary, they’ll follow certain precautions to keep you and your baby safe.

 Keeping your dentist informed at all times is the best way to proceed.